Reduce Misuse of IEEE Content

 2. Reprinting information from approved IEEE standards

 Notify IEEE for any request to reproduce material, such as text, tables, graphs, and figures, from an IEEE standard.
 Depending on the amount of material to be utilized and/or the intended use of those materials, payment of royalties may be required.
-To request permission to reprint or modify information from IEEE standards, please contact the Contracts and Licensing Manager, IEEE Standards Association.
+To request permission to reprint or modify information from IEEE standards, please fill out this form.

 3. Adopting or translating approved IEEE standards

 IEEE encourages the adoption of IEEE standards by national, regional, and international standards organizations, to promote wide application of its standards.
 The right to adopt and/or translate IEEE standards is established in binding agreements or memoranda of understanding (MOUs).
 In national adoptions, IEEE generally grants exploitation rights to the adopting organizations, including the right to add country-specific changes (usually as an annex), and publish, sell, and distribute the adopted version and translation within a defined geographic area.
 Note, however, that IEEE retains the copyright on its Intellectual Property.
-Requests for adoption or translation of IEEE standards shall be forwarded to email@example.com.
+To requests adoption or translation of IEEE standards please fill out this form.

 4. Requesting permission for use of IEEE standards

 IEEE-SA offers copyright permission, on a non-discriminatory basis, for use of the content (e.g., text, tables, and graphics) in its standards and associated materials.
 IEEE-SA associated materials include IEEE standards and drafts; IEEE-SA policies, procedures, and bylaws; and publications associated with IEEE Industry Connections activities or IEEE Standards Information Network.
 The payment of royalty may be required, depending on the amount of material to be utilized and/or the intended use of those materials.
-Permission may be requested by sending an email to firstname.lastname@example.org.
+To request permission please fill out this form.
 Copyright permission is not needed to reprint the abstract or scope from IEEE-SA material.

 5. Participating in IEEE standards development to revise a standard